 EFM coffees are an opportunity to meet and socialize with other Embassy spouses and to commiserate on everyday life and challenges of living abroad.
 You get advice, someone to talk to who understands what you are going through, and in general just have a good time.

 The EFM coffees I had attended since June had an attendance of anywhere from four to twenty four people, so I did not know how many people to expect.
 My wonderful mother-in-law sent recipes, and I scoured the internet for fall brunch ideas, and settled on a menu.
 I also ordered fall decorations to make our apartment festive for the event, and for fall in general.

 On the menu was:

 Pioneer Woman baked French toast

 An assortment of beverages such as coffee, tea, juice, wine, sangria, and champagne

 The day before, I was given a headcount of RSVPs from CLO.
 Needless to say, I was relieved because there were fewer people than I had anticipated.
 A fun fact about me is that I have anxiety about people coming to my house.
-I hosted a bridal shower and a Halloween Party for a good amount of people before back in the United States, but those events were stressful for me.
 The apartment needs to be perfectly clean, there needs to be enough food and drink, and I am usually worn out from cleaning and cooking for hours that I usually don’t relax enough to enjoy myself.

 The days leading up to the event I prepped as much as possible.
 Two days prior I baked pumpkin muffins for the pumpkin bread pudding, made cookie dough, and my husband and I made a trip to Le Silpo for food and drinks for the event.
 The day before I prepped the overnight baked French toast and pumpkin bread pudding, the Rice Krispie treats, and sangria.